 General.
 The 2019 Plan was adopted by our board of directors on May 20, 2019 and shareholders on June 20, 2019.
 The 2019 Plan will terminate on May 20, 2029.
 The purpose of our 2019 Stock Option Plan is to attract and retain the best available personnel for positions of substantial responsibility, to provide additional incentives to our employees, directors and consultants and to promote the success of our business.
-The 2019 Plan permits us to grant options and restricted stock as determined and administered by our board of directors.
+The 2019 Plan permits us to grant options and restricted stock as determined and administered by our Compensation Committee.

 Shares Available for Award.
-The maximum aggregate number of shares that may be subject to stock option or restricted stock awards under our 2019 Plan is 100,000 shares of our common stock.
+The maximum aggregate number of shares that may be subject to stock option or restricted stock awards under our 2019 Plan is 780,000 shares of our common stock.
 Shares of common stock related to any unexercised or unvested award granted under the 2019 Plan that terminate or expire, or are subsequently forfeited or cancelled for any reason, will also become available for re-grant under the 2019 Plan.
-As of March 31, 2021, there were 81,379 shares subject to outstanding options or other awards and 16,621 shares available for issuance under the 2019 Plan.
+As of March 31, 2021, there were 488,274 shares subject to outstanding options or other awards and 99,726 shares available for issuance under the 2019 Plan.
+As of July 27, 2021, there were 482,874 shares subject to outstanding options or other awards and 285,126 shares available for issuance under the 2019 Plan.

 Administration.
-Our 2019 Plan is administered by our board of directors.
-Among other powers, our board of directors has full and exclusive power to interpret the 2019 Plan, grant awards, and to determine the number of shares of common stock that will be subject to the awards.
-Our board of directors may delegate specific duties to a committee appointed by the board.
+Our 2019 Plan is administered by our Compensation Committee.
+Among other powers, our Compensation Committee has full and exclusive power to interpret the 2019 Plan, grant awards, and to determine the number of shares of common stock that will be subject to the awards.

 Eligibility for Participation.
 Under our 2019 Plan, incentive stock options can be granted only to our employees or employees of the Bank and nonstatutory stock options and restricted stock can be granted to employees, directors and consultants.
-Subject to the provisions of the 2019 Plan, our board of directors has the authority to select from all eligible individuals those to whom awards are granted and to determine the nature and amount of each award.
+Subject to the provisions of the 2019 Plan, our Compensation Committee has the authority to select from all eligible individuals those to whom awards are granted and to determine the nature and amount of each award.

 Types of Awards.
-Our board of directors, in its sole discretion, may grant various forms of incentive awards, including incentive stock options, nonstatutory stock options, and restricted stock under the 2019 Plan.
-Each award will be reflected in an agreement between the Company and the relevant recipient and will be subject to the terms of the 2019 Plan, together with any other terms or conditions contained therein that are consistent with the 2019 and that our board of directors deems appropriate.
+Our Compensation Committee, in its sole discretion, may grant various forms of incentive awards, including incentive stock options, nonstatutory stock options, and restricted stock under the 2019 Plan.
+Each award will be reflected in an agreement between the Company and the relevant recipient and will be subject to the terms of the 2019 Plan, together with any other terms or conditions contained therein that are consistent with the 2019 and that our Compensation Committee deems appropriate.